vibhutikumar07/sdm/README.md

 * Java 17 or higher
 * [MTAR builder](https://www.npmjs.com/package/mbt) (`npm install -g mbt`)
 * [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html), Install cf-cli and run command `cf install-plugin multiapps`.
+* UI5 version 1.131.0 or higher

 > **cds-services**
 >
-> The behaviour of clicking attachment and opening it varies based on the version of cds-services used by the CAP application.
+> The behaviour of clicking attachment and previewing it varies based on the version of cds-services used by the CAP application.
 >
 > - For cds-services version >= 3.4.0, clicking on attachment will
 >   - open the file in new browser tab, if browser supports the file type.